-Battery iD
+Batterv iD

-Traxxas recommended battery packs are equipped with Traxxas Battery iD.
+Your model's included battery pack is equipped with Traxxas Battery iD.
 This exclusive feature allows Traxxas battery chargers (sold separately) to automatically recognize connected battery packs and optimize the charge settings for the battery.
 This eliminates the need to worry over charger settings and menus for the easiest and safest charging solution possible.
 Visit Traxxas.com to learn more about this feature and available Traxxas iD chargers and batteries.